AshishDhadwal/SPARKIFY-CAPSTONE/README.md

 # Files Description
 Sprakify .ipynb Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.
+Result
+According to the results of the model, it is the frequency of Thumbs Down that has the greatest impact.
+Churn users have more Thumbs Down.
+Naturally, users will leave if they are not satisfied.

+I post a blog about the detail, you can find it here.

+Licensing, Authors, Acknowledgements
+Must give credit to Udacity for the project.
+You can't use this for you Udacity capstone project.
+Otherwise, feel free to use the code here as you would like!